How to be an effective Chairperson

 How to be an effective chairperson

-BCsystems as your body corporate manager works very closely with the chairperson, secretary, treasurer and each committee member.
-Our goal is to support all committee members with the shared goal of maximising the effectiveness of the role, and reduce the time and effort involved.
+BCsystems works very closely with the chairperson, secretary, and treasurer of the body corporate committee.
+Our goal is to support all committee members, maximising the effectiveness and efficiency of their role.

 Owners who become elected as chairperson often come into the role with:

-2. A strong vision for the body corporate community
+• A strong vision for the body corporate community

-4. Experience in other chair roles (e.g. sports club, professional association, school PCYC)
+• Experience in other chair roles

-5. Sometimes – just because no other owners put their hand up for the job
+• Or sometimes, just because no other owners put their hand up for the job

 What does the role involve?

-• Works closely with the body corporate manager (BCsystems)
+• Works closely with the body corporate manager

-• Works closely with the on-site manager or caretaker (if applicable)
+• Works closely with the on-site manager or caretaker if applicable

 • Leads the general agenda for the committee